NStrijbosch/hub-module-notes/docs/motors.md

 __Parameters:__

-*  mode can be one of the following
+*  mode can be one of the following:
   ([int](data_types.md#int)): a single mode, i.e., [get()](#get) will only return one measurement
   ([tuple](data_types.md#tuple)): `(mode (int),unit (int))`, a single mode including its unit.
 Possible units: FORMAT_RAW = 0, FORMAT_PCT = 1,FORMAT_SI = 2.
   ([list](data_types.md#int)): `[(mode1 (int),unit1 (int)),(mode2 (int),unit2 (int)), ...]` a list of multiple modes either as [int](data_types.md#int) or [tuple](data_types.md#tuple).

+__Returns:__

+*  current mode.
+Only if no mode is given as parameter.

 ### Sample code